bryanbill/kitawi/README.md

 The project can be compiled to wasm for Chromium-based browsers, others use the dart2js compiler.

+## Disclaimer

+This project is still in development and is not yet ready for production use.
+The API is subject to change.
+Use at your own risk.

 ## Installation

 1. Using the kitawi CLI: